seb1080/webOneBiteAtaTime/basics/JavaScript/youDon'tKnowJS.md

 typeof a;    // "object"
 ```

-null: is a empty or no-existent value.
-It most be assigned by the developer.

 ```js
 let a = null;
 console.log(a); // null
 ```

-undefined : a variable have been declared, but not defined.
+undefined: a variable have been declared, but not defined.

 ```js
 let b;